A personalised, student-centred approach to learning

-We want all students to be able to participate fully in lessons and benefit from the excellent teaching standards at Leighton Park.
-For some that means a little extra support is needed, and our Individual Learning Centre (ILC) is designed to give them just that.
+We want you to be able to participate fully in lessons and benefit from the excellent teaching standards at Leighton Park.
+All our students benefit from a strong foundation in Approaches to Learning (ATL) in Years 7-9.

 • Wave 1 – all our student benefit from adaptive teaching to ensure their needs are met in the classroom.